CHRIST CHURCH, NAILSEA

 CHRISTIANS TOGETHER IN NAILSEA & DISTRICT

 CTIND includes Nailsea Baptists, Methodists, Southfield Church, United Reformed Church, St Francis Roman Catholic and the Anglican Churches at Holy Trinity, Trendlewood, Christ Church, Tickenham and All Saints at Wraxall.
 Our Rector represents Christ Church at the monthly ministers’ gathering.
 The minister/leader of each member church takes it in turns to lead the group for a year before handing the reins over to another church.
-One of our projects, The Nailsea/Uganda Water Project has successfully completed all its aims during 2016.

 Prayer for Nailsea takes place on the first Tuesday in the month at 3:00pm and rotates around the churches.
 On average, about a dozen folk attend to pray for concerns in Nailsea and projects, events, needs etc within the Churches.
 Watch the Newsletter for the venue each month.